elizafairlady/eclaire/docs/audit/eclaire-notifications.md

 `ecl notifications` command exists in `internal/cli/notification.go`.

+## What Works (updated 2026-04-10)

+### Bus Subscription Active

+`NotificationStore.SubscribeToBus()` IS called in Gateway startup.
+Job completions from JobExecutor create notifications.
+Approval requests create notifications with RefID linking to ApprovalGate pending map.

+### CLI Integration Active

+`ecl notifications` lists pending notifications. `ecl notifications <id> yes/no/always` resolves pending approvals.
+Mark as read/dismiss works.

-## What's Broken
+## What's Still Missing

-### Never Subscribed

-`NotificationStore.SubscribeToBus()` is **never called** by the Gateway.
-The store is created but sits empty.
-No cron completions, heartbeat results, job executions, or system events ever create notifications.

 ### No TUI Integration

 The TUI never calls `Drain()` on connect.
 There is no notification indicator in the TUI.
 There is no notification panel.
-Background work results are invisible to the user.
+Background work results are invisible to TUI users (CLI users can see them).

 ### No Channel Delivery

 The channel plugin interface exists (`internal/channel/channel.go`) but no channels are implemented.
-When channels exist (Signal, Telegram, etc.), notifications should push to them too.

 ## What Needs to Happen

-1. Call `NotificationStore.SubscribeToBus(ctx, bus)` in Gateway startup
-2. JobExecutor publishes `BackgroundResult` to bus after every job completion
-3. TUI drains notifications on connect — show count indicator + summary
+1. TUI drains notifications on connect — show count indicator + summary
-4. Add notification panel or inline display in TUI
+2. Add notification panel or inline display in TUI
+3. Filter by severity, source, time range in CLI
-5. Eventually: channel delivery for push notifications
+4. Eventually: channel delivery for push notifications

 ## Reference